 Should someone reading this section chance to discuss blood transfusions with a JW from Christ's sabbath perspective; I urge them to go about it with the utmost in diplomacy, care, and civility because this is a hot-button issue.
 Should your JW audience come to the realization that they've made a monstrous mistake, they will be overwhelmed with guilt, disillusion, and humiliation; not to mention fear of the organizational tsunami that'll come their way should they dare to question the Society's stance on blood transfusions.

 According to John 8:29, 2Cor 5:21, Heb 4:15, and 1Pet 2:22; Jesus Christ committed no sins of his own.
 The Watchtower Society is of the opinion that Christ didn't sin because he "chose" not to sin.
 In other words: in their estiation Christ could've failed, he could've sinned.

 That's what they say; but it's not what the Bible says.
 The fact of the matter is; Christ's divine genetics made it impossible for him to sin.

 ● 1John 3:9 . .
 Everyone who has been born from God does not carry on sin, because His [reproductive] seed remains in such one, and he cannot practice sin, because he has been born from God.

-That translation makes it look as though one born of God's reproductive seed sins now and then but not all the time; viz: doesn't make a habit of sin.
-But the text on the Greek side of the Society's Kingdom Interlinear reads like this:
+That version makes it look as though one born of God's reproductive seed sins now and then but not all the time; viz: doesn't make a habit of sin.
+But that's an interpretation rather than a translation.
+The text on the Greek side of the Society's Kingdom Interlinear says this: